David-OConnor/scinot/README.rst

 exponents, try a different font, like Source Code Pro.

-I've built this module with my own use-case in mind, and have likely overlooked features that would extend and improve functionalit.
+I've built this module with my own use-case in mind, and have likely overlooked features that would extend and improve functionality.
 If you have an idea, please contact me, or submit a pull request.